 Why Study Atheism with Conor Cunningham Why Study Henri de Lubac with John Milbank Why Study Hans Urs von Balthasar with Karen Kilby Also from Karen Kilby: Why Study The Proslogion of St Anselm?
 Why Study Karl Rahner?
 Why Study Systematic Theology at the University of Nottingham?
 Why Study Systematic Theology with Simon Oliver Also […]

 Below are three videos of talks by Amy Hollywood, Jean-Luc Marion, and William Desmond, from the “Truth and Mystery” conference that took place on 12 April 2012.
-Amy Hollywood, “‘Thin Wings’: On Reading, Death, and Devotion” Jean Luc Marion, “Truth as a Saturated Phenomenon in St. Augustine” William Desmond, “Being True to Mystery: On Saturated […]
+Amy Hollywood, “‘Thin Wings’: On Reading, can you buy zolpidem online Death, and Devotion” Jean Luc Marion, “Truth as a Saturated Phenomenon in St. Augustine” William Desmond, “Being […]

 A new website project started by Anthony D Baker and Peter M Candler, Jr: We’ve devoted this space to the exploration of new issues and ideas in academic theology.
 We’ve begun putting together a library, posting interviews, profiling scholars in the field, and we’ve started our monthly podcast.
 Check in bi-weekly for our blog postings […]